 As predicted, those spicy sprouts were the highlight of my meal.
 Obviously, I had to recreate them in my home kitchen, and I’m thrilled to say they were a success.

 If you wrinkle your nose at the mention of Brussels sprouts, you’re definitely not alone.
 They have a pretty bad reputation, being the stinky mini cabbages that they are.
-But if you haven’t tried them since your mom forced you to choke them down at the dinner table, this recipe is a fantastic re-introduction.

 Likewise, if you’ve never had Brussels sprouts, roasting and tossing them with spicy kung pao sauce and crunchy peanuts is a great way to see if you like them.